-JCoSS Year 8 Curriculum Booklet 2021-22 Subject French Au café: Naming common items of food and drink; talking about meals; giving and understanding prices; understanding recipes; using -ER, -IR and -RE present tense verbs; using boire and prendre in the present tense Bon voyage!: Methods of transport; booking a train ticket and getting around a train station; asking and answering questions; sequencing plans; telling the time; using the near future tense.
-Main topics/areas studied this year La vie des autres: Talking about daily routine; telling the time; learning about Francophone countries; making comparisons; using reflexive verbs in both the present and near future tenses.
+Subject French Autumn Au café: Naming common items of food and drink; talking about meals; giving and understanding prices; understanding recipes; using -ER, -IR and -RE present tense verbs; using boire and prendre in the present tense Bon voyage!: Methods of transport; booking a train ticket and getting around a train station; asking and answering questions; sequencing plans; telling the time; using the near future tense.
+Main topics/areas studied this year Spring La vie des autres: Talking about daily routine; telling the time; learning about Francophone countries; making comparisons; using reflexive verbs in both the present and near future tenses.
 On s'amusait bien!: Talking about the weather; talking about holiday activities; using the perfect tense with avoir; using the perfect tense with basic negatives; using some irregular past participles.
-Tant de problèmes: Reading and writing at length; time markers and sequencing; using the perfect tense with être; agreement of past participles; describing a holiday and writing a letter of complaint; describing a crime scene La santé: Body parts and describing illness; going to the doctor, dentist and pharmacy; healthy living; using imperatives; using negatives; using ll faut + infinitive Assessment Headlines Extended writing tasks on each Unit Covered and regular vocab testing Assessments throughout the year on each Unit.
-At least two skill areas will be assessed for each Unit e.g. Reading, Writing, Translation, Speaking, Listening Students' overall report levels are a mixture of the level in the assessment and their work throughout the term.
-Useful websites or resources www.linguascope.com (your child will have a username and password) www.wordreference.com (a good online dictionary) www.vocabexpress.com What parents can do to support learning Encourage students to spend a good amount of time learning vocabulary for spelling tests.
-Show students how to proof-read their work, with a particular emphasis on checking verb endings, adjectival agreements and spellings.
-Work with students on using a good online or paper dictionary rather than Google Translate.
-Translating word for word rarely works but many students at this stage of their learning do rely on it when completing tasks at home.
+Summer Tant de problèmes: Reading and writing at length; time markers and sequencing; using the perfect tense with être; agreement of past participles; describing a holiday and writing a letter of complaint; describing a crime scene La santé: Body parts and describing illness; going to the doctor, dentist and pharmacy; healthy living; using imperatives; using negatives; using Il faut + infinitive Assessment Headlines Assess will be SpeakStude ded writing tasks on each Unit Covered and regular vocab testing sments throughout the year on each Unit.
+At least two skill areas assessed for each Unit e.g. Reading, Writing, Translation, ing, Listening ents' overall report levels are a mixture of the level in the sment and their work throughout the term.
+Useful websites or resources • www. linguascope.com (your child will have a username and password) wordreference.com (a good online dictionary) vocabexpress.com What parents can do to support learning for sp Show on che Work than C rage students to spend a good amount of time learning vocabulary elling tests. students how to proof-read their work, with a particular emphasis ecking verb endings, adjectival agreements and spellings. with students on using a good online or paper dictionary rather Google Translate.
+Translating word for word rarely works but many note at this stage of their learning do rely on it when completing at home.
 This can then severely limit their levels.
-Number of lessons per fortnight in this subject 3 lessons per fortnight How much Home Learning is expected per week?
-Normally one piece each week, taking 30-40 minutes on average.
-Students will be given a range of home learning from extended writing tasks, reading comprehensions, translations and spellings to learn on a regular basis.
+Number of lessons per fortnight in this subject 3 lessons per fortnight How much Home Learning is expected per week? will be giv comprehe one piece each week, taking 30-40 minutes on average.
+Students en a range of home learning from extended writing tasks, reading ensions, translations and spellings to learn on a regular basis.
+End of year exam will assess l be assessed.
+This will cover a range of topics learnt ut the academic year.